 When folk needed a break from the intricacies of Viennese politics a hundred years ago, they probably walked out of the Rathaus town hall and fell into an elegant Konditorei just off the square.
 Nothing eases the stress of municipal management more than a reinvigorating coffee and slice of cake.

 The good news is we can all do exactly the same today.
 In the same place.

 Conditorei Sluka (with a C) has been on the Rathausplatz since 1891, though their second premises over on Kärntner Straße only opened in 2017.

-We nipped into the Sluka’s first home late on a Saturday to find respite from a cold wind, rather than cold politics, and were charmed by what I can best describe as a generous helping of authenticity.
+We nipped into the Sluka’s first home late on a Saturday to find respite from a cold wind, rather than cold politics, and the location charmed us with what I can best describe as a generous helping of authenticity.

 It’s the cakes, you see.